You might recall what many politicians considered a ridiculous idea during a debate in the 1992 presidential campaign.

 President Bush and Mr. Clinton foolishly argued American businesses would expand and that domestic jobs would be created.

 Mr. Perot was proven to be right.
 The expanded free trade did not result in the creation of jobs and lessen America’s trade deficits.

-In fact, job losses and trade deficits mounted.
-The only benefit from NAFTA for American companies was bigger stepping stones on their pathways to global commerce.
+As job losses and trade deficits mounted, the only benefit from NAFTA for American companies was bigger stepping stones on their pathways to global commerce.